Carter Doctrine: Implementation

 The Carter administration began to build up the Rapid Deployment Force, which would eventually become CENTCOM.
 In the interim, the administration asked Congress to restart Selective Service registration, proposed a five percent increase in military spending for each of the next five years, and expanded U.S. naval presence in the Persian Gulf and the Indian Ocean.

 A negative response came from retired strategist and diplomat George F. Kennan.
 U.S. senator Ted Kennedy charged that Carter had overreacted, exaggerated the Soviet threat, and failed to act diplomatically.
 Kennedy repeated these allegations during his 1980 Democratic presidential primary bid, in which he was defeated.

 Carter's successor, Ronald Reagan, extended the policy in October 1981 with what is sometimes called the "Reagan Corollary to the Carter Doctrine," which proclaimed that the United States would intervene to protect Saudi Arabia, whose security was believed to be threatened during the Iran–Iraq War.
 Thus, while the Carter Doctrine warned away outside forces from the region, the Reagan Corollary pledged to secure internal stability.
 According to diplomat Howard Teicher, "with the enunciation of the Reagan Corollary, the policy groundwork was laid for Operation Desert Storm."

 While framed as a Cold War policy, the Carter Doctrine aimed to support U.S. grand strategy by ensuring the security of Israel, which was recognized by the U.S. on May 14, 1948.
 During the Cold War, Israel was an important ally in countering Soviet influence in the region.
 In the post-Cold War era, the U.S. has continued to provide significant assistance to Israel, focusing on maintaining its Qualitative Military Edge (QME) and promoting stability with neighboring countries.

+Legacy

+The U.S. presence in the Middle East for over three decades was supported by a chain of military bases across the Gulf states.
+This persisted until the 2026 U.S.-Israeli strikes on Iran, when Iran attacked these U.S. facilities with short-range missiles and drones causing extensive damage and forcing the U.S. to largely withdraw from these bases.
+U.S. forces were moved to Israel and Jordan beyond the range of Iranian short-range missiles and drones, with some U.S. aircraft and drones moved to bases in Europe.
+The American Enterprise Institute estimated the costs of repairing eleven major U.S. bases in seven Gulf states would be about $5 billion.

+Pentagon planners have reconsidered the strategy, preferring a more dispersed deployment that makes it harder to target U.S. forces.
+U.S. Central Command experimented with spreading the army in smaller combat outposts and moving military aircraft quickly around temporary-use runways.
+The U.S. Fifth Fleet used the distant Naval Support Facility Diego Garcia as a temporary supply hub instead of its damaged headquarters in Bahrain.

+No firm decision on rebuilding the bases to support the Carter doctrine has been made as of 2026.